Importance and legacy of animated films

 Trends and new ways of telling stories

-Increasingly personal and complex stories, combining genres and innovative visual effects, define a trend towards a more adult and diverse narrative.
+Increasingly personal and complex stories, combining innovative genres and visual effects, define a trend towards a more adult and diverse narrative.

 Innovation in animated storytelling